 A VPN masks your IP address from the receiving end.
-This allows you to be virtually located anywhere in the world, bypassing geographical restrictions.
-This is particularly useful when you are traveling and don’t want to be surprised with unpleasant content blocking.
+This allows you to be virtually located anywhere in the world, safely accessing geoblocked content.
+A solid VPN is particularly useful when you are traveling and don’t want to be surprised with unpleasant content blocking.

-You Need a VPN
+You Need a VPN to Protect Your Network

 A Virtual Private Network is indispensable for so many reasons.
 Our lives are simply too connected to deny that you have vulnerable, sensitive information that can be found online.
 Your privacy is at risk every time you make an unsecured Internet connection.